Walk for Wexford with the Lions Club 2018

-The annual Wexford Lions Club ‘Walk for Wexford’ takes place on the 25th, 26th and 27th August 2017 with participants choosing from a midnight walk in the Raven, a history packed promenade through Tintern Abbey and surrounds and a Sunday morning ramble around Forth Mountain.
+The annual Wexford Lions Club ‘Walk for Wexford’ takes place on Friday 31st August, Saturday and Sunday 1st & 2nd September, with participants choosing from a midnight walk in the Raven, a history packed promenade through Tintern Abbey and surrounds and a scenic Sunday morning stroll across Ballyteigue Burrow near Kilmore Quay.

 Sponsorship cards are available from Westgate Design on North Main Street and from Lions Club members.
 Photos of walks over the years are available to view on the Wexford Lions Club Facebook page.